 Tips for surviving (and enjoying) road trips with kids

 Our family considers ourselves to be road trip veterans.
 Over the years we’ve found several tried-and-true tips to keep everyone happy and sane during long driving trips with kids.
 Check out all our tips in this post: Surviving a Road Trip with Young Children, and see how to make a DIY road trip activities folder for toddlers and young kids to keep them occupied.
+You can also get our ultimate Family Road Trip Packing List in this post.

 These “Do Not Open Until” bags are one of our favorite road trip traditions.
 I fill them with small toys from the dollar store, and they always give the kids something fun to look forward to during long driving days.
 Get the details and a link for the printable labels in this post: Surviving a Road Trip with Young Children.